I love stirring the shit pot, so here is one about the potential for a Suboxone clinic business, an outpatient opioid addiction center.

 In fact, you’ll be lawyered up ahead of time.
 You’ll submit your own chart audits to your state medical board.
-You’ll be miles ahead and ready to take your case before the media if the medical board oversteps their reach.
+If the medical board oversteps its reach, you’ll be miles ahead and ready to take your case before the media.

 A big advantage for anyone considering a Suboxone clinic is that the FSMB has a position statement on this topic.
 Even though states don’t have to accept the Federation of State Medical Board’s stance, they are likely to follow it.

 This is helpful because it makes finding an attorney specializing in such matters much more likely.